 To give you some background, the Nuxeo Platform currently uses two UI Frameworks.
 The back office UI is currently built on a JSF and RichFaces UI framework.
 The configuration tool UI is based on the Google Web Toolkit (GWT).

 JSF is not inherently a bad framework, it’s very configurable, stable and well structured.
 But it is an older UI framework and it does have its limitations.
 The biggest issue with the JSF framework is that it’s a server-side framework.

-This means that everything to build the UI is done on the server and streamed back to the application creating a much higher network load.
-It also means that state is managed on the server as well, using a lot of server memory and making it more challenging to scale the application.
+This means that everything to build the UI is done on the server and streamed back to the application, which create a much higher network load.
+It also means that the state is managed on the server as well, which uses a lot of server memory and make it more challenging to scale the application.

-The client wanted to move away from JSF and the server-side issues it came with.
+The client wanted to move away from JSF and the server-side issues that came with it.
 They wanted a UI framework that was modern and leveraged some of the new technologies available today.

 Specifically, they were looking for a UI framework that was a single page application - similar to Facebook and other modern web apps.
 They also wanted to perform the logic and processing on the client-side, delivering only the model data from the server.
 They wanted a stateless REST-based architecture, something that would be able to easily integrate new HTML5 and JS widgets into their application.

 The process for selecting the new UI framework saw our team look at two options:

 - Google Web ToolKit - We knew it already, so it made sense to consider using it going forward.
 However, GWT is not REST oriented, it’s RPC-oriented.
 It’s also harder to integrate because it hides the document object model (DOM).
 Finally, integrating the newer HTML5/JS widgets was not going to be easy.